 These characteristics have helped the Hong Kong Stock Exchange flourish into the sixth largest stock market in the world, and the third largest in Asia, following Japan’s Tokyo Stock Exchange and China’s Shanghai Stock Exchange.

 Whilst an increasing number of traders look to buy and sell forex, speculating on Hang Seng stock price keeps things simple.
 For those wanting to avoid the sometimes complex world of currency trading, the Hang Seng continues to appeal.
+Look out for Hang Seng brokers that offer a range of instruments.

 Hang Seng Futures